akshar-parmar/Twitter_Dev/README.md

  - we can comment on a comment
  - we can like any comment also
  - Retweeting
+ - Search for user profile
+ - private and public profile

  - User profile:
     - Name
     - Follower count
     - Bio
     - Last 10 tweets from the user

  - Pagination on tweets
+ - User authentication
+ - Every tweet might be having a hashtag
+ - Search for particular tweet/using hashtag or tweetID